 The state wrapped Wednesday with an FBI expert on cell phone analysis.

-Mark Sedwick told the jury his analysis connects Chemirmir's phone to the area of all three crimes.
+Mark Sedwick told the jury his analysis connects Chemirmir's phone to the area of two of the crimes.

 Chemirmir's defense team will get the chance to cross-examine Sedwick Thursday morning when court resumes.